Little Golem

 • send an invitation to a specific player

-• accept an invitation a player sent to you
+• accept an invitation sent to you from another player

-• accept a challenge from someone in the Waiting Room
+• accept a rated of unrated challenge from someone in the Waiting Room

-• post your own challenge in the Waiting Room
+• post your own rated or unrated challenge in the Waiting Room

 How long of a time limit do I have before I have to make a move?